 Some of the distinguishing characteristics of a private equity fund or they typically have a hold period of five to seven, sometimes on the outside 10 years to hold their assets, but they are set up so that assets are bought and then an IRR is achieved both through the operation, but mostly through then the sale and disposition of the company at a higher price.
 They've been known typically to have high historical returns in the private equity world and have a big fiduciary responsibility obviously to a bunch of potential investors that they have.

-You see small and mid-size franchisees emerged through an initial wave of consolidation when the initial mom and pop franchisee needed to sell his business or retire, and there's really no liquidity, so he sold it to the neighboring franchisee.
-This kind of happened organically over the 70s, 80s, and 90s as mom and pop franchisees were bought out by other franchisees.
+You see small and mid-size franchises emerge through an initial wave of consolidation when the initial mom-and-pop franchisee needed to sell his business or retire, and there's really no liquidity, so he sold it to the neighboring franchisee.
+This kind of happened organically over the 70s, 80s, and 90s as mom-and-pop franchisees were bought out by other franchisees.

 A couple of groups did this, they bought these corporate assets.
 They kicked butt with them, frankly.
 Great returns.
 They started consolidating other franchisees around them.
 Maybe they jumped in a second brand and then we pop up and they've got two or 300 stores and they become a big storyline in the franchise space.
 This really opened the pipeline for another generation of folks to come into the franchise world who are just like them.

 First of all, you look at the franchise space before that maybe you look at the MNA space globally.
 I mean, people want to buy assets.
 We've been in our 10th year of consecutive GDP growth.
-There's been low interest rates, and this is bolstered returns of buyers and spurred MNA activity across a lot of different sectors.
+There have been low-interest rates, and this is bolstered the returns of buyers and spurred MNA activity across a lot of different sectors.
 A lot of these sophisticated investors are finding themselves with a lack of places to invest for a good return.

 The franchise business can be difficult to manage.
-It's a day-to-day in the trenches warfare type of a thing.
+It's a day-to-day in-the-trenches warfare type of thing.
 You've got to do it every day well and there's heavy competition on every street corner in America.
 I think in general, the high growth rate of financial buyers in this space is because of some of the factors that I point out.

 If you go to question number four which is, "What size deals are these financial investors looking at and what brands are getting more interest than others from family offices?"
 I kind of talked about this a little bit, but I'd say first of all, every investor that comes into a brand wants four or five things in common.